shivamgoswami1990/valiant-frontend-coding-challenge/DESCRIPTION.md

 # Component
 - Create a UI layout for the calculator form using Tailwind styling
-- Create types for the API response return
+- Create a text input component with model, props
+- Create a select input component with model, props
-- Create a basic form validation utility
+- Create a debounce composable to be used with text input
-- Refactor the UsePMT function to use a composable with types
+- Refactor the PMT utility function to a composable
+- Implement basic Atomic Design principles for the above components
 - Integrate API endpoints to get initial form data

 # Loading state, error state management
+- Create an alert card component with info, error types
-- Create a UI loading component which shows while API data is loading
+- Create a loading UI with a spinner which shows while API data is loading
-- Create a UI error component which shows if API returns an error
+- Create an error UI alert card which shows if API returns an error
-- Create a retry function, UI feature in case initial data doesn't load from the API

 # Finish form UI
-- Dynamic form validation with feedback messages
+- Form validation for text input field with client side error message
+- Integrate the PMT function
 - Display, style the repayment amount as per the spec provided

 # Unit tests, Cypress tests
-- Write unit tests for the provided UsePMT composable
+- Write unit tests for the PMT composable
-- Write unit tests for the form validation utility
+- Write Cypress tests